code-iai/iai_cad_tools/README.md

 A collection of tools to work with or manage CAD models.

+## Browsing the CAD model server
+You can find the IAI cad model SVN server at http://svn.ai.uni-bremen.de/svn/cad_models/

 ## Downloading CAD models
 The IAI group shares and versions CAD models via a central svn server.
 The ROS package `iai_cad_downloader` holds a python script